-Nicola continued to push KMAC throughout her treatment and saw it go further, higher and she inspired more people to understand this awful illness better.
+Nicola continued to push KMAC throughout her treatment and she inspired more people to understand this awful illness better.

 I agreed with all my heart to take KMAC's outstanding work and push it further and higher shortly before my amazing sister closed her eyes for the last time.
 Something I do with pride and great passion.